limgit/dotfiles/README.md

-# configs
+# dotfiles
-My custom config files
+My custom dotfiles

 ## Prerequisites
  - git
  - vim

 ## How to use
- 1. `$ git clone https://github.com/limgit/configs.git && cd configs`
+ 1. `$ git clone https://github.com/limgit/dotfiles.git && cd dotfiles`
  2. Run each deploy files as you want
  3. Files are deployed now